LOS ANGELES - The Sixers have not one, not two, but three players representing the team in Los Angeles during the 2018 All-Star weekend.

 Saric traveled from Philadelphia to Los Angeles to show fans watching from around the world what Croatian basketball looks like in the NBA.
 He will play for the World Team for the second year in a row.

 "To represent the world, to represent my country, to have a flag of my country on my jersey, for me it means a lot," Saric said when he was selected.
-"Maybe I cannot bring tourists to visit to Croatia, but in some way I can represent my small, beautiful country."
+"Maybe I cannot bring tourists to visit Croatia, but in some way, I can represent my small, beautiful country."

 Saric has scored in double digits in his last 35 straight games.
 He averaged 19.4 points and 6.6 rebounds in the Sixers' sweep of their five-game homestand heading into the All-Star break.

 In last year's Rising Stars game, Saric had 17 points on 7 of 10 shooting with five rebounds and four assists in the World Team's 150-141 win.